Bonny Khalwale

 All parliamentary appearances

-• 30 Mar 2016 in Senate: On a point of order, Mr. Temporary Speaker, Sir.
-Indeed, I was going to do exactly that.
-The reason why the drafters of this Constitution put Article 132 was so that it is not left in doubt for the President to make it an opportunity for full The electronic version of the Senate Hansard Report is for information purposes only.
+• 21 Apr 2016 in Senate: Mr. Deputy Speaker, Sir, allow me to use your copy.
+The electronic version of the Senate Hansard Report is for information purposes only.
 A certified version of this Report can be obtained from the Hansard Editor, Senate view

 Comments